gve-sw/gve_devnet_webex_device_audio_activated_video_source_composition_macro/README.md

 1. Load the Javascript code included in the auto_source_composer.js file in this repository into a new Macro in the Macro editor of the Cisco Webex device you wish to use.
 2. Before activating the macro, modify the `config` constant if needed as follows:

-`monitorMics` is an array that should contain all microphones connected to the codec that we want to consider for the automatic switching logic.
-Default is all 8 mics in a Codec Pro but you can reduce it to only those being used for which the macro will turn on VuMeters and monitor.
+`monitorMics` is an array that should contain all analog microphones connected to the codec that we want to consider for the automatic switching logic.
+Default is all 8 analog mics in a Codec Pro but you can reduce it to only those being used for which the macro will turn on VuMeters and monitor.

+`ethernetMics` this is where you identify the ethernet microphone inputs that you want to monitor.
+Any Ethernet microphone input that is used to automate a camera selection is listed here.
+The macro supports up to 8 ethernet microphones with up to eight sub-ids and to remain compatible with the existing microphone handling functions we use the ranges 11-18, 21-28 and so forth until 81-88 where the first digit is the main Ethernet mic ID and the second digit is the subId.
+That way, to specify ethernet microphone 1 and it’s first 4 subIDs (this is what you would see if you only have one Cisco Microphone Pro connected to a codec) you would use [11,12,13,14] for this value.

+`usbMics` this is where you identify the connected USB microphone inputs that you want to monitor.
+Any USB microphone input that is used to automate a camera selection is listed here.
+The macro supports up to 4 USB microphones.
+To remain compatible with the existing microphone handling routines, USB microphones 1-4 should be specified using the range 101-104.
+This way, to monitor just one USB microphone connected to the codec, you would specify the value [101] for this constant.

 `compositions` is an array of objects that specify which connectors to use to compose the video inputs and which microphones need to have activity detected to trigger the new composition.
 Below is an example: